Seattle, WA

-The existing gate valves were over 105 years old and original to the structure.
-The project team performed demolition and removal and replacement of the existing stoney gate valves, and installed new hydraulic power systems and operating machinery.
-The stoney gate valve system consisted of six gate valves that control the filling and emptying of the ship canal large lock chambers on Lake Washington.
-The valves are located in culverts 14 by 8.5 feet wide and were only accessible when the large lock chambers were dewatered by the government.
-This work was spread out over three separate dewatering events.
+The existing stoney gate valves were more than 105 years old and original to the structure.
+The project team completed demolition, removal, and replacement of the valves and installed new hydraulic power systems and operating machinery.
+The stoney gate valve system consisted of six valves that controlled the filling and emptying of the large lock chambers on Lake Washington.
+The valves were housed in culverts measuring 14 by 8.5 feet and were only accessible when the chambers were dewatered by the government.
+This work was completed across three separate dewatering events.

-The Ballard Locks are the busiest lock and dam facility in the United States, measured by number of vessels.
-Through collaboration with USACE and our subcontractors and suppliers, IMCO was able to expedite delivery of the materials for timely installation with the project re-sequencing and successfully eliminate the need for a final lock closure.
-Deleting the fourth dewatering closure minimized impacts on the community, making boaters and local business owners happy and allowing them to freely move between Puget Sound, Lake Union, and Lake Washington.
+As the busiest lock and dam facility in the United States by vessel count, the Ballard Locks required careful coordination to minimize impacts.
+Through collaboration with USACE, subcontractors, and suppliers, IMCO expedited material delivery, resequenced the project schedule, and successfully eliminated the need for a fourth lock closure.
+Avoiding the final dewatering event reduced impacts on the surrounding community, allowing boaters and local businesses to continue moving freely between Puget Sound, Lake Union, and Lake Washington.

 Owner